auth0/docs/articles/architecture-scenarios/implementation/b2b/b2b-logout.md

 ## Single Logout

-If you are doing [Federated Logout](#federated-logout) you will likely also want to do Single Logout (SLO).
+If you are doing [Federated Logout](#federated-logout) you will likely also want to do Single Logout (SLO), and there are two main approaches you can take.

 ::: warning
 SLO can add complexity to your system, so you need to ensure that you really need it before adding the extra development and maintenance time to your system.
 :::

-There are two main approaches you can take to Single Logout:

 ### Short-lived tokens

 This is by far the simplest approach to Single Logout.
-Each application enforces a short time that a user can use the system (5-10 minutes) and then on each action by that user if the time has expired, it will either redirect to Auth0 (for regular web apps), or use [Silent Authentication](https://auth0.com/docs/api-auth/tutorials/silent-authentication) for client side tokens.
-This will ensure that eventually (within a minute or two) all other applications will fail to get their refreshed token because the SSO session has been removed through logout.
+Each application enforces a short time within which a user can use the system, say, 5-10 minutes.
+On each action a user performs, if the time has expired then either a redirect to Auth0 (for regular web apps), or [Silent Authentication](https://auth0.com/docs/api-auth/tutorials/silent-authentication) for client side Single Page Applications will be used to obtain new tokens.
+Ordinarily new tokens will be issued silently due to the Single Sign On (SSO) session.
+However, after logout, all applications will fail to get new tokens silently because the SSO session will have been removed, and the user will need to re-enter their credentials.

 ::: panel Best Practice
 You want to avoid making too many calls to your Auth0 tenant to avoid rate limiting and poor performance.
 A best practice is to only request new tokens if tokens have expired and a user takes an action.
 This will avoid applications that are simply open, but not in use, from continually polling for new tokens.